 Enjoy each roast of the season at this fair-trade coffee shop, Black Pearl Coffee.
 Inhale that full bodied sweet, nutty elixir, and get a proper start to your day.
 460 Duffern Avenue, 204-586-3989.

 With four locations in town, Gimli Fish Market is a great place to find some fresh seafood, like our local goldeye or pickerel for a great dinner, or to be packed away as a gift to let others sample a taste of Winnipeg.
 596 Dufferin Avenue, 204-589-3474.

 Hand-crafted dream catchers, mukluk supplies, and other artistic wonders await at Winnipeg Trading Post.
 You can grab a vast array of arts supplies to and start creating your own masterpieces.
 1128 Main Street, 204-947-0513.

 Neechi Commons is an Indigenous grocery story and restaurant.
 You can indulge in some some oven-fresh bannock, wild rice, and specialty jams, but also peruse the hand-crafted moccasins, indigenous artwork, and children’s books for great, unique gifts.
 865 Main Street, 204-949-1338.

 Top Things to See and Do

-- The Winnipeg branch of the Ukrainian Museum of Canada is located in the Holy Trinity Ukrainian Orthodox Metropolitan Church.
-Dedicated to the preservation of Ukrainian culture, the museum displays folk art, Easter eggs, traditional dress and crafts made by early pioneers.
+The Winnipeg branch of the Ukrainian Museum of Canada makes its home in the Holy Trinity Ukrainian Orthodox Metropolitan Church.
+You can get in touch with Ukrainian culture, and view a collection of Ukrainian folk arts and crafts, like special Easter eggs and traditional clothing made by early pioneers.
 1175 Main Street, 204-582-1018.